Jdure/portfolio/posts/barelens.md

 ![docker](image.jpg)

-I had to wrap my head around using docker, Dockerfiles and docker-compose but I found some great guides on youtube plus the docker docs were pretty good.
+I had to wrap my head around using Docker, Dockerfiles and docker-compose but I found some great guides on Youtube, plus the docker docs were pretty good.
 I then created my own docker image of Directus and hosted it on the cloud.

 I can go on and on about Directus but the integration you can achieve with Next.js is great.
 Things like :

-- On-demand Incremental Static Regeneration with Directus Webhooks allowing the photographer to make changes in the backend with Directus and having these changes be reflected on a static website is so satisfying
+- On-demand Incremental Static Regeneration with Directus Webhooks allowing the photographer to make changes in the backend and having these changes be reflected on a static website is so satisfying

 - Automated Flows for when a request comes in.
 In other words, sending confirmation emails to clients and alert messages to the photographer whenever they received a new request